AKSURYA624/Monthly-Financial-Tracker1/README.md

 ## Backend Setup

-The backend is built with Python Flask and uses MongoDB as the database.
+The backend is built with Python Flask and uses MySQL as the database.

 ### Prerequisites

 - Python 3.7 or higher
 - pip (Python package manager)
-- MongoDB (v4.4 or higher)
+- MySQL (v5.7 or higher)

 ### Installation